AndreasGerono/Mazes/README.md

 # Mazes
-My mazes from book "Mazes for programmers"
+My mazes from book "Mazes for programmers."